aziz781/camunda-docker/README.md

 ```

 # Build and Deploy Docker Container
-We have created a `Dockerfile` and `build.sh` script for building and deploy  camunda as docker containers.
+We have created a `Dockerfile` and `build-deploy.sh` bash script for building and deploy  camunda as docker containers.
 And for `cleanup.sh` for enviroment cleanup.